shundhammer/qdirstat/README.md

 Directory reading might be quite easy to replace for Windows; we don't have that problem with devices and crossing filesystems on that platform.

-But the cleanups might be a challenge, "move to trash" works completely differently, and we'd need an installer for a Windows version.
+But the cleanups might be a challenge, and we'd need an installer for a Windows version.

 So, for the time being, use the [docker](#qdirstat-docker-containers) or [WinDirStat](https://windirstat.info/) instead.